Strategic Classification with Non-Linear Classifiers: Class-level analysis

-\paragraph{Approximation gaps.} Cor.~\ref{cor:non-universal} implies that even if the data is in itself realizable, and even without any limitations on the hypothesis class, the learner may already start off with a bounded maximum training accuracy simply by learning in the strategic setting; see example in Fig. \ref{fig:vc+apx} (right) for an example dataset with limited maximum accuracy.
+\paragraph{Approximation gaps.} Cor.~\ref{cor:non-universal} implies that even if the data is in itself realizable, and even without any limitations on the hypothesis class, the learner may already start off with a bounded maximum training accuracy simply by learning in the strategic setting.
+Fig. \ref{fig:vc+apx} (right) depicts one such example dataset where the maximum attainable accuracy drops from 1 to 0.96.
 This is because strategic behavior makes it impossible to generally approximate intricate functions, e.g., by using fast-changing curvature (via increased depth) or many piecewise-linear segments (with ReLUs).
 Another result is that the common practice of interpolating the data using highly expressive over-parametrized models (e.g., as in deep learning) is no longer a viable approach.
 On the upside, it may be possible for the strategic responses to prevent unintentional overfitting, allowing for better generalization. \squeeze

 In extreme cases, the gap between the maximum standard accuracy and the maximum strategic accuracy can be quite large.
-Our next result demonstrates that there are distributions in which despite a maximum standard accuracy of 1, the maximum strategic accuracy falls to the majority class rate.
+Our next result demonstrates that there are distributions in which, despite a maximum standard accuracy of 1, the maximum strategic accuracy falls to the majority class rate.